 66 County Road, the Southside Store (1835) - The South Green also had a grocery store for many years.
 Originally known as the Goodhue Grocery, in the 20th Century it was called the South Side Store.
 The store closed in 1980.

 16 Elm Street, the Baker – Tozer house (1835) - Samuel S. Baker, active in real estate, bought the lot at 16 Elm Street and built this house in 1835.
 He sold it to shoemaker William S. Tozer (1804-1860) in 1841.
-The house consists of three combined structures, one having been moved from a different location and added on
+The house is said to be three combined structures, one having been moved from a different location.

 82 County Road, the Brown – Manning house (1835) - The widow Judith Manning and single woman Mary Brown had the house at 82 County Rd. built for them in 1835 (300:61).
 It remained in the family until the late 19th century.
 The solid fan over the front door is a variation on the fan-shaped windows of Federal-era homes.

 68 County Road, Calvin Locke’s Folly (1836) - Otis Holmes sold this lot to Calvin Locke in 1835 (286:247)., and this impressive Greek Revival house was built a year later.
 The size of the house and the tall Greek columns on the front exceeded his resources such that the house came to be called "Locke's Folly."
 Locke was an overseer in Augustine Heard's lace factory, the Ipswich Manufacturing Company.